poshsecurity/PlasterTemplate-PSModule/.github/ISSUE_TEMPLATE.md

 Any additional information, configuration or data that might be necessary to reproduce the issue.

-> Note: By filling an issue, you are expected to comply with this projects Code of Conduct.
+> Note: By filling an issue, you are expected to comply with this project's Code of Conduct.

 <!--

-    This templated is based upon the work by the Atom project, https://github.com/atom/atom/
+    This template is based upon the work by the Atom project, https://github.com/atom/atom/

 -->